nadabadawi/nadabadawi/README.md

 ### :woman_technologist: About Me :
 I am a Senior Computer Engineering Student at The American University in Cairo.
-- 🔭 Currently working on AI Model Optimizations, Efficient Model Deployment, and Caravel Chip Design
+- 🔭 Currently working on AI Model Optimizations, Efficient Model Deployment, and ASICs Chip Design
-- 🌱 Currently learning and exploring Embedded Deep Learning and Cryptography.
+- 🌱 Currently learning and exploring Embedded Deep Learning.

 ---